Amursana: Amursana rebellion (1755–1758)

 Amursana returned to Ili to rally the insurgents and almost annihilated Zhaohui's forces.
-The hopelessly outnumbered Chinese general, despite putting up a spirited defence, was forced to retreat with 500 soldiers.
+The hopelessly outnumbered Manchu general, despite putting up a spirited defence, was forced to retreat with 500 soldiers.
 The rebels cut the post routes to the capital but Zhaohui managed to fight his way back to Barkul, where he pleaded with Qianlong to take more drastic measures against the rebels.

-Meanwhile, Qing attention became temporarily focused on the Khalka prince Chingünjav, a descendant of Genghis Khan, who between the summer of 1756 and January 1757 mounted the most serious Khalka Mongol rebellion against the Qing until its demise in 1911.
+Meanwhile, Qing attention became temporarily focused on the Khalkha prince Chingünjav, another descendant of Genghis Khan, who between the summer of 1756 and January 1757 mounted the most serious Khalka Mongol rebellion against the Qing until its demise in 1911.
 Before dealing with Amursana, the majority of Qianlong's forces were reassigned to ensure stability in Khalka until Chingünjav's army was crushed by the Qing in a ferocious battle near Lake Khövsgöl in January, 1757.

 After the victory, Qianlong dispatched additional forces to Ili where they quickly routed the rebels.
-Amursana escaped for a third time to the Kazakh Khanate, but not long afterwards Ablai Khan pledged tributary status to the Chinese, which meant Amursana was no longer safe.
+Amursana escaped for a third time to the Kazakh Khanate, but not long afterwards Ablai Khan pledged tributary status to the Manchu, which meant Amursana was no longer safe.